-Sardines are small, pelagic, cold water shoaling fish living near coastal areas of Mediterranean and eastern North Atlantic.
+Sardines are small, pelagic, cold water-shoaling fish living near coastal areas of the Mediterranean and eastern North Atlantic.
 Pilchards are actually the same fish, just larger and older adults.
-Sardines take their name from the Italian island of Sardinia where they were one abundant.
+Sardines take their name from the Italian island of Sardinia where they were once abundant.

-In biology, they belong to the family Clupeidae, which include other coastal pelagic such as herring and sprat.
+In biology, they belong to the family Clupeidae, which includes other coastal pelagic such as herring and sprat.
 Anchovies on the other hand belong to the same Clupeiformes order, but in Engraulidae family.

 Scientific name: Sardina pilchardus.
 They also have known by many local names as European pilchard, Sardele, Sardina, etc.

-Sardines are small pelagic fish which feed on plant diatoms and small crustaceans (zooplanktons).
+Sardines are small pelagic fish that feed on plant diatoms and small crustaceans (zooplankton).
 The body is sub-cylindrical, belly rather rounded with snouts that overhang a large, lower opening mouth.
-Their belly is silver gray with distinctive dark spots on their side above the lateral line and dorsal surface has bluish-green.
+Their belly is silver gray with distinctive dark spots on their side above the lateral line and the dorsal surface has bluish-green.
 They typically grow up to 20-25 cm in length and live up to 10-12 years.

 Sardines are indeterminate (fecundity is not fixed before the beginning of the spawning period), and batch spawners (eggs are released in batches over a period throughout the year depending on the region).
 They prefer cold waters and always spawn in continental shelf shallow waters.

-Sardines are oily fish live near the surface of the sea, congregated in shoals.
-Their abundance, biomass and distribution show variations in response to environmental changes.
-They feed primarily on plant planktons, plankton crustaceans and fish larvae.
+Sardines are oily fish that live near the surface of the sea, congregating in shoals.
+Their abundance, biomass, and distribution show variations in response to environmental changes.
+They feed primarily on plant planktons, plankton crustaceans, and fish larvae.

 Sardines are marine oil fish. hold 185 calories per 100 g.
-Its lean meat is rich source of essential nutrients, proteins, micro-minerals and long chain omega-3 fatty acids.
+Its lean meat is a rich source of essential nutrients, proteins, micro-minerals, and long-chain omega-3 fatty acids.

 Sardine muscles compose good quality protein.
 100 g fresh fish holds 20.86 g (37% of DRI) of easily digestible protein that is complete in all essential amino acids.

-Sardine muscles and tissues comprise more than 30% fat; particularly long chain omega-3s like eicosapentaenoicacid (EPA) and docosahexaenoic acid (DHA) present abundantly in them.
-Research studies suggest that these fatty acids, particularly DHA, play a major function as building block of our neural system, and therefore particularly important for optimal brain and neurodevelopment in infants and children
+Sardine muscles and tissues comprise more than 30% fat; particularly long-chain omega-3s like eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) present abundantly in them.
+Research studies suggest that these fatty acids, particularly DHA, play a major function as the building block of our neural system, and therefore particularly important for optimal brain and neurodevelopment in infants and children

-Being an oily fish, sardines are good source of vitamin A, E and D. 100 g of flesh contains 103 IU of vitamin A. Together with omega 3's, vitamin-A is essential for healthy mucosa and skin.
+Being an oily fish, sardines are a good source of vitamin A, E, and D. 100 g of flesh contains 103 IU of vitamin A. Together with omega 3's, vitamin-A is essential for healthy mucosa and skin.

 Sardine is low in mercury content.
 Food and Drug Administration (FDA) recommend that pregnant women eat at least 8 ounces and up to 12 ounces (340 grams) of a variety of seafood lower in mercury a week.